unraid/docs/docs/unraid-os/manual/vm-management.md

 ## Physical to Virtual Machine Conversion

-If you have an existing physical PC or server that you wish to convert to a virtual machine for use on unRAID 6, the process is fairly simple.
+If you have an existing physical PC or server that you wish to convert to a virtual machine for use on Unraid 6, the process is fairly simple.
 Steps 1-3 apply for almost any modern Linux-based guest.
 Steps 4-6 apply for Windows-based guests.